-As the council already has loan of £7.5m from the LEP, there are no plans to borrow for other capital purposes in the next three years; it would be prudent to set the operational boundary at £15m to allow scope for additional borrowing should it be required to fulfil the Council's objectives to optimise returns on investments or to allow the Council to manage its cash-flow.
+As the council already has loan of £7.5m from the LEP and the current estimate suggests that the Council will be able to make the cash payments required from balances, there are no plans to borrow in the next three years.
+However, it is prudent to set the operational boundary at a level in line with the Council's projected Capital Financing Requirement to allow scope for additional borrowing should it be required to fulfil the Council's objectives to optimise returns on investments or to allow the Council to manage its cash-flow.